nagels-tech/neo4j-query-api/README.md

-Neo4jQueryAPI client
+# Neo4jQueryAPI client

-The Neo4j QueryAPI client is for developers and data engineers who want to interact programmatically with Neo4j databases — running queries, handling results, and managing database configurations.
-It offers:
+## Interact programmatically with Top Graph Technology

 - Easy configuration to pick and choose drivers
 - An intuitive API for smooth query execution